I’ve written an article before about observing predatory observations of the jumping spider.

 Gradually, a yellow object is generated inside the dome-shaped web.

 That’s right, this is……..the spider’s egg to called egg sac.
+There are a lot of little eggs in egg sac.

 And this is a picture of that time.